Proxymiity/pronote-discord/README.md

 The `school` section contains the school name, the Pronote server ID (or the 'rectorat' ID - usually 7 digits, and 1 letter), and the public URL for Pronote.

+The `courses` section contains whether or not certain types of courses should be sent.

 The `settings` section contains other parameters that *should be left to default settings*
 - `timediff`: Leave it to `"default"` to automatically manage the time difference between the local timezone and the UTC time.
 If this doesn't work as expected (e.g. you're UTC+2 and it shows 6 because of your system timezone or something else), you can still replace `"default"` with `2` or whatever. *If UTC shows 9AM, and your local time 11AM, then the timediff should be 2.
 This value change based on the summer time in your country*